By Dr. Ross Turchaninov

 His anger must be channeled into something positive and productive.
 There were two directions in which we needed to channel his anger: dedication to therapy and intensive homework between sessions to maintain pressure on the system and restore functions.

 First, we needed to get through his defenses.
-Saying that everyone tried to help him as best as they could wouldn’t fly since he would immediately see our clinic as ‘one of them.’
-At the same time a critique of fellow health practitioners wouldn’t do any good either.
-Instead we started to get his attention by critiquing the medical system in general and the way it operates.
-Such critique is acceptable because it is faceless.
+Saying that everyone tried to help him as best as possible wouldn’t fly since he would immediately see our clinic as ‘one of them.’
+At the same time, critiquing fellow health practitioners wouldn’t do any good either.
+Instead, we started to get his attention by agreeing about critiquing the medical system in general and the way it operates.
+Such a critique is acceptable because it is faceless.

-We told him a couple negative experiences with insurance medicine from our clinic and as soon as his attention was switched from particular health practitioners, which he blamed for worsening of his symptoms, to the general topic, he became very engaged and it became obvious that now we had a chance to get through.
+We told him about a couple of negative experiences with insurance medicine from our clinic, and as soon as his attention was switched from particular health practitioners, whom he blamed for worsening his symptoms, to the general topic, he became very engaged.
+It became apparent that now we had a chance to get through.

-Next, we offered him the following deal.
-No money paid for therapy until he starts to see first signs of improvement.
-In return he must dedicate all his free time for homework between sessions and be a patient.
-The plan immediately impressed him and he agreed.
+Next, we offered him the following deal: No money will be paid for therapy until he starts to see the first signs of improvement.
+In return, he must dedicate all his free time to homework between sessions and be patient.
+The plan immediately impressed him, and he agreed.

 Results:

-The patient started to notice first improvements after 6 sessions.
-Starting from 7th session while he continued to improve he began to reimburse our services.
-At the end of the treatment when shoulder functions were restored he insisted and paid us for the first 6 sessions as well.
+The patient started to notice improvements after six sessions.
+Starting from the 7th session, while he continued to improve, he began to reimburse our services.
+At the end of the treatment, when shoulder functions were restored, he insisted and paid us for the first 6 sessions as well.

 2. REGRESSION

-Regression is a protective reaction of the brain when the patient starts to behave and act as a child.
-By doing that the patients ease their stress level by trying to trigger sympathy from people around them.
+Regression is a protective reaction of the brain when the patient starts to behave and act like a child, by doing that, the patients ease their stress level by trying to trigger sympathy from people around them.

-A 46 year- old woman works as a registered nurse.
-She suffers from long lasting chronic headache and neck pain.
-She also developed severe anxiety which got worse with each flare up of headache.
-Her anxiety was so bad that it triggered various visceral abnormalities: palpitation, increase of respiratory rate (tachypnea), nausea with vomiting, etc. Recently she was in the ER monthly and sometimes two times per month.
+A 46-year-old woman works as a registered nurse.
+She suffers from long-lasting chronic headaches and neck pain.
+She also developed severe anxiety, which got worse with each flare-up of a headache.
+Her anxiety was so bad that it triggered various visceral abnormalities: palpitation, increased respiratory rate (tachypnea), nausea with vomiting, etc. Recently, she was in the ER monthly and sometimes two times per month.

-From the very beginning the most striking observation about her was the way she acted when she described her symptoms.
-It was very bizarre to see a middle-aged woman talking with a childish voice, play with her hair, etc. She frequently used a third voice to describe the history of her symptoms.
+From the beginning, the most striking observation about her was how she acted when describing her symptoms.
+It was bizarre to see a middle-aged woman talking with a childish voice, playing with her hair, etc. She frequently used a third voice to describe the history of her symptoms.
 For example, she would say with a child-like voice, “Jane was a bad girl and did not take her migraine medications.”

 Addressing The Psychological Component Of Somatic Pain Syndrome

 Regression is the easiest protective brain reaction to overcome since the patient is already looking for people who are willing to take care of them.
-From this perspective it was an easy case to handle.
-After clinical evaluation, we gave her a piece of paper and a pen and dictated everything she must do at home.
-Initially she wanted to type it in her iPhone, but we insisted on handwriting.
-This way we could trigger her dedication by re-creating her younger years in a school setting.
-Thus, it was important that she wrote it down by herself.
-Every session we started with her reporting how she felt, what she did to help her headache and neck pain.
-All interactions with her were done with a teacher’s attitude and voice.
+From this perspective, it was an easy case to handle.
+After the clinical evaluation, we gave her a piece of paper and a pen and dictated everything she had to do at home.
+Initially, she wanted to type it on her iPhone, but we insisted on handwriting.
+This way, we could trigger her dedication by re-creating her younger years in a school setting.
+Thus, she needed to write it down by herself.
+Every session, we started with her detailed reporting of how she felt and what she did at home to help her with her headache and neck pain.
+Same as the teacher asks the student about doing homework with a teacher’s attitude and voice.

 Results:

-After headache and cervical pain were under complete control the entire regressive behavior was gone.
-She was acting now as any other 46 year- old woman should with full engagement into her work as a registered nurse.
+After the headache and cervical pain were completely under control, the regressive behavior disappeared.
+She acted as any other 46-year-old woman should, fully engaged in her work as a registered nurse.

 Her husband’s remarks were the most interesting reaction.
 Of course, he was happy that his wife was out of chronic pain, but the most important outcome of the therapy he phrased as, “I’ve got my wife back!”